 I‘ve spent over 100 hours researching and testing all conversion methods on the web, including the ones many leading hosts make available.
 And I’ve put the easiest and best method together for you.

-In just one afternoon with the Level 3 Webmaster Training course you can go step-by-step through the process and learn how to do it the right way the first time.
+In just one afternoon with the Webmaster Training course you can go step-by-step through the process and learn how to do it the right way the first time.

 And the best part – one conversion job will pay for the training.
 You’ll be taking business you couldn’t get before too.

-Jump up to Webmaster Level 6 and enjoy support from me and other webmasters in our private Facebook group and live meetings.
+Webmasters also enjoy support from me and other webmasters in our private Facebook group and live meetings.
 That alone is a pot of gold resource!!
-That’s what the other Level 6 webmasters say.
-Read their testimonials on the home page and see for yourself.
+Read testimonials on the home page and see for yourself.